Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Fault Injection Attacks

 \subsubsection{Laser FIAs}

-Vasselle et al.~\cite{vasselle} (2017) described a laser FIA to bypass the secure boot process of an undisclosed Android smartphone with a ARM Cortex A9-based (1.4GHz) SoC.
-This was achieved after physical and software reverse engineering, package decapsulation, and targeting the SoC with a 978nm infrared laser.
-The value of the Secure Configuration Register (SCR) could be modified, which is used to hold the TrustZone NS bit for denoting the current world of execution (see \S\ref{sec:trustzone}).
-The authors could modify the register with 95\% success, which may be used to gain non-secure access to secure world assets.
+Laser FIAs target ICs with intense sources of visible, infrared or ultraviolet light with the aim of inducing SEUs.
+In 2017, Vasselle et al.~\cite{vasselle} presented the results of a laser FIA that bypassed the secure boot process of an undisclosed Android smartphone with an ARM Cortex A9-based (1.4GHz) SoC.
+This was achieved following physical and software reverse engineering, package decapsulation, and targeting the SoC with a 978nm infrared laser.
+The authors could modify the Secure Configuration Register (SCR) containing the TrustZone NS-bit with 95\% accuracy (see \S\ref{sec:trustzone}) in order to access secure world assets during non-secure execution.

-On an IoT SoC, a laser FIA was recently presented by Colombier et al.~\cite{colombier2019laser} (2019) that modified the bits of words fetched from flash memory on a 32-bit MCU.
-The targeted device was a ChipWhisperer board with an ARM Cortex-M3 CPU (7.4MHz).
-Similarly, the authors decapsulate the target MCU and use a calibrated infrared laser (1,064 nm) to induce faults that modified move-word instructions (\texttt{movw}) to \texttt{movt}.
-This is leveraged to perform 128-bit AES key recovery with two faulty ciphertexts after 128 attempts using a reference software implementation.
+Beyond mobile SoCs, Colombier et al.~\cite{colombier2019laser} (2019) described laser FIAs for modifying the bits of words fetched from flash memory on a ChipWhisperer board with a 32-bit ARM Cortex-M3 (7.4MHz).
+The MCU was decapsulated before applying a 3W infrared laser (1,064 nm), which generated faults that modified \texttt{movw} ARM instructions to \texttt{movt}.\footnote{The \texttt{movw} instruction moves the least significant 16 bits of an immediate integer value into a target register's lowest 16 bits, while \texttt{movt} moves the \emph{most} significant bits to a register's \emph{upper} 16 bits.} Using these errors, 128-bit AES key recovery was possible from a reference AES software implementation after 128 attempts and two faulty ciphertexts.
+Additionally, the faults were also used to bypass the authentication check of a mock PIN verification algorithm.